dbharbin/streaming-radio/README.md

 ![alt text](Images/PulseAudioVLC+GqrxPlaying.png "Pulse")

-Debug the configuration to make sure the USB Audio Adaptor is the default sound device.
+Between VLC Preferences and Pulse Audio config, debug the configuration to make sure the USB Audio Adaptor is the default sound device and you can hear the song you are playing in VLC can be heard.
 Don't continue until sound is working on the target.

 ### Install Gqrx
 As a reminder, these instructions are sequential and assume you have performed all steps successfully up to this point.